 Check out the photos our latest shoot The Theater Offensive as they prepared for their Out’Hood Artist Residency Preview.

 Check out these photos from the Know No installation.
-We spent opening day filming the Boston Center for the Arts staff and the wildly talented Masary Studio for a series of videos about arts organizations taking artist risk.
+We spent opening day filming the Boston Center for the Arts staff and the wildly talented Masary Studios for a series of videos about arts organizations taking artistic risk.